top of page

 early modern period

 In the year 1517, the Italian Luigi d'Aragona travels north to learn from the northern cultures.
 He describes the women in the Low Countries as being generally tall and big, fair skinned, healthy and having a pinkish flush.
 Therefore, they do not need to use make-up.
 Luigi d'Aragona also thinks women in the Low Countries enjoy a remarkable level of freedom.
 They trade, keep accounts, and do everything what is needed to run a business.
 Often equal to men.
 1517 is also the year that the Wurstfriesen, i.e. Frisians of Land Wursten, fight a battle against the bishop of Bremen.
 No less than 500 women take part in this battle, and the banner of the Wurstfriesen was carried by the young woman Tjede Peckes.
-See for more our post Jeanne d 'Arc an inspiration for Land Wursten.
+See for more our blog post Jeanne d 'Arc an inspiration for Land Wursten.

 Some time later, during the Dutch Republic, foreigners were still amazed how freely women in ‘Holland’ were, both physically to travel and economically.
 Yes, even disapproval by foreigners of the liberty women enjoyed in the seventeenth century.
 Marriage in the Republic, for example, was already based on partnership and mutual duties and responsibilities.
 Dutch women (still) had the legal right to marry with a prenuptial agreement.
 In contrast to English women, Dutch women could own property.
 They also inherited equal shares with male heirs.
 After marriage, they had equal share over the property.
 Women were also actively involved in economic activities, including international trade even (Venema 2003).
-And, it was the university of Franeker in province Friesland that already admitted female students at the start of the eighteenth century, whilst everywhere else in the Dutch Republic, and later the Netherlands, women had to wait until the year 1871 before they were allowed to go to College.
+And, it was the university of Franeker in the province of Friesland that already admitted female students at the start of the eighteenth century, whilst everywhere else in the Dutch Republic, and later the Netherlands, women had to wait until the year 1871 before they were allowed to go to College.
 England had fallen behind.
 Oxford allowed the first women in 1920.

 However, there was also a clear downside.
 Although women had their own honour independent of a husband, and enjoyed relatively more economic and social freedom in the Dutch Republic, their vulnerability was greater too.
 Because their marriage age was relatively late when compared to southern European countries, women had to take care of themselves longer, and there were less safety nets when young women became orphan or widow.
-Read our posts Harbours, Hookers, Heroines and Women in Masquerade and Yet another wayward archipelago for a much more elaborate story on these social aspects.
+Read our blog posts Harbours, Hookers, Heroines and Women in Masquerade and Yet another wayward archipelago for a much more elaborate story on these social aspects.

 women of West Friesland Picasso